 - what are the factors to consider in general

 Disclaimer: Legality is a grey area with anything and I’m NOT a lawyer.
-In here, I’ll share what I’ve learned but I strongly encourage you also consult a professional.
+In here, I’ll share what I’ve learned but I strongly encourage you also consult a professional before making decisions.

 Legal Rights of (Sports) Photographers